ericpre/hyperspy/doc/user_guide/axes.rst

     <Signal2D, title: , dimensions: (30|20, 10)>

 Note that HyperSpy rearranges the axes when compared to the array order.
-The following few paragraphs explain how and why it does it.
+The following few paragraphs explain how and why.

-Depending how the array is arranged, some axes are faster to iterate than others.
+Depending on how the array is arranged, some axes are faster to iterate than others.
 Consider an example of a book as the dataset in question.
 It is trivially simple to look at letters in a line, and then lines down the page, and finally pages in the whole book.
-However if your words are written vertically, it can be inconvenient to read top-down (the lines are still horizontal, it's just the meaning that's vertical!).
-It's very time-consuming if every letter is on a different page, and for every word you have to turn 5-6 pages.
-Exactly the same idea applies here - in order to iterate through the data (most often for plotting, but applies for any other operation too), you want to keep it ordered for "fast access".
+However, if your words are written vertically, it can be inconvenient to read top-down (the lines are still horizontal, it's just the meaning that's vertical!).
+It is very time-consuming if every letter is on a different page, and for every word you have to turn 5-6 pages.
+Exactly the same idea applies here - in order to iterate through the data (most often for plotting, but for any other operation as well), you want to keep it ordered for "fast access".

-In Python (more explicitly `numpy`) the "fast axes order" is C order (also called row-major order).
+In Python (more explicitly `numpy`), the "fast axes order" is `C order` (also called row-major order).
 This means that the **last** axis of a numpy array is fastest to iterate over (i.e. the lines in the book).
-An alternative ordering convention is F order (column-major), where it is the reverse - the first axis of an array is the fastest to iterate over.
-In both cases, the further an axis is from the `fast axis` the slower it  is to iterate over it.
-In the book analogy you could think, for example, think about reading the first lines of all pages, then the second and so on.
+An alternative ordering convention is `F order` (column-major), where it is the other way round: the first axis of an array is the fastest to iterate over.
+In both cases, the further an axis is from the `fast axis` the slower it is to iterate over this axis.
+In the book analogy, you could think about reading the first lines of all pages, then the second and so on.

-When data is acquired sequentially it is usually stored in acquisition order.
+When data is acquired sequentially, it is usually stored in acquisition order.
 When a dataset is loaded, HyperSpy generally stores it in memory in the same order, which is good for the computer.
 However, HyperSpy will reorder and classify the axes to make it easier for humans.
 Let's imagine a single numpy array that contains pictures of a scene acquired with different exposure times on different days.
-In numpy the array dimensions are  ``(D, E, Y, X)``.
+In numpy, the array dimensions are  ``(D, E, Y, X)``.
 This order makes it fast to iterate over the images in the order in which they were acquired.
 From a human point of view, this dataset is just a collection of images, so HyperSpy first classifies the image axes (``X`` and ``Y``) as `signal axes` and the remaining axes the `navigation axes`.
-Then it reverses the order of each sets of axes because many humans are used to get the ``X`` axis first and, more generally the axes in acquisition order from left to right.
+Then it reverses the order of each set of axes because many humans are used to get the ``X`` axis first and, more generally, the axes in acquisition order from left to right.
 So, the same axes in HyperSpy are displayed like this: ``(E, D | X, Y)``.

-Extending this to arbitrary dimensions, by default, we reverse the numpy axes, chop it into two chunks (signal and navigation), and then swap those chunks, at least when printing.
+Extending this to arbitrary dimensions, by default, we reverse the numpy axes, chop them into two chunks (signal and navigation), and then swap those chunks, at least when printing.
 As an example:

 .. code-block:: bash
     (a1, a2, a3, a4, a5, a6) # original (numpy)